Hyperlite Unbound 2p

 Weather Resistance

-The Unbound scored a 7.0 in Weather Resistance, and here is where the single-wall design demands honest discussion.
+The Unbound 2p scored a 7.5 in Weather Resistance, and here's where we name the tent's genuine weakness: single-wall condensation.

 Value for Money